 We built our own house, this 46'-8" diameter geodesic dome.
-It's 1860 SF, and the surface is copper-colored Reinke aluminum shakes.
+It's 1860 square feet, and the surface is copper-colored Reinke aluminum shakes.

 The front door and driveway:

-The living room.
-The flooring is Marmoleum Click, color African Desert.
+The living room's flooring is Marmoleum Click, color African Desert.

 The west end of the living room becomes the kitchen: